 If you are serving bread pudding as a dessert, I suggest adding a scoop of vanilla ice cream on top of warm bread pudding.

-HERE ARE SOME MORE BRUNCH RECIPE YOU MIGHT ENJOY:
+HERE ARE SOME MORE BRUNCH RECIPES YOU MIGHT ENJOY:

 Bananas Foster Bread Pudding